 - Quality assurance: Coverage by Citizens Advice Scotland's nationally recognised quality assurance scheme.
 There is, and almost certainly will continue to be, increased regulation of the advice sector and increasingly funders are seeking reassurances that agencies meet nationally-recognised standards prior to providing or continuing funding.
 The Citizens Advice Scotland quality assurance scheme has been recognised by the Office of the Immigration Commissioner, Consumer Support Networks and the Scottish Government (in relation to Scottish National Standards) as “passportable”, so that bureaux do not have to undergo several assessments by several bodies to continue to deliver the range of advice services that they provide at present.
 The Citizens Advice Bureau brand is recognised by many funders, who understand and take it as read that effective quality assurance measures are in place.
 This can make fundraising easier than is can be for smaller organisations with less visibility.

-- Development Team services: Access to the consultancy, support and advice provided by Citizens Advice Scotland's development staff.
+- Network Services Team: Access to the consultancy, support and advice provided by Citizens Advice Scotland's Network Services staff.
 This includes provision of many key documents, computer software programmes and so on that contribute to the effective and efficient running of an advice and information service.
 Local authorities and other funders are increasingly looking for many of these documents when they are considering funding applications and service level agreements.

 - IT: Advice, guidance and some cost reductions in relation to IT and related equipment, including access to IT support services to deal with hardware and software problems as they arise and advice on the purchase of IT and associated equipment.
 Citizens Advice Scotland's IT team supports electronic case management systems, internet and intranet services, email and other systems to ensure that bureaux can make full use of the opportunities presented by digital technology.